jackkim1994/Machine_Learning/ReadME.md

 If the variable such as Country is not ordered, we may have to use `OneHotEncoder` to construct an unordered categorical variable.
 This package will allow to create **dummy variables** as an alternate solution to the problem.

 ### Splitting the dataset into the Training set and Test set
+In order to predict future outcomes and construct the predictive model, we separate the dataset to training set and test set.
+If the model created from the training set fits the test set well, then the model has some credibility to be used in other models. **However**, it is important to note that fitting the model well does not mean it is the most ideal one for all other dataset.
+Sometimes, we may have to undergo further analysis and trials and errors before we can begin using the predictive model.
+Even then, we may have to fix it when needed.

+The ideal subset for the training data and the test data is respectively **80-75%** and **20-25%**.

 **R**
 ```r
 install.packages('caTools')